 Appendix FM and the Financial Requirement for UK Family Visas

 Appendix FM refers to a specific section of the UK Immigration Rules that governs the requirements for family members who wish to join or remain with their settled or British family members in the UK.
 The term “FM” stands for “Family Members.”
-The purpose of Appendix FM is to establish the criteria and procedures for different types of family visa applications.
+Appendix FM aims to establish the criteria and procedures for different types of family visa applications.

 Under Appendix FM, individuals can apply for various types of family visas, including:

-4. Child Visa: This category applies to children under the age of 18 who wish to join their parents or guardians in the UK.
+• Child Visa: This category applies to children under 18 who wish to join their parents or guardians in the UK.

-Appendix FM outlines the eligibility requirements, financial thresholds, and supporting documentation needed for these family visa applications.
+Appendix FM outlines the eligibility requirements, financial thresholds, and supporting documentation for these family visa applications.
 It also provides guidance on the English language requirements, accommodation, and other relevant factors.
-For the purposes of this guide, we’re going to solely focus on the financial requirement.
-Below we’ll examine what it is, who it applies to and how you can satisfy it.
+In this guide, we’re going to focus solely on the financial requirements.
+Below, we’ll examine what it is, who it applies to, and how you can satisfy it.

 What is the Financial Requirement in Appendix FM for UK Family Visas?

 The financial requirement for family visas was introduced in 2012.
-For the first time it set a minimum income requirement for family migration that needed to be met by all applicants, unless they met one of the exemption criteria.
-The intention of the new approach was to prevent any possible unfair burdens on the UK taxpayer and to promote better social integration.
+For the first time, it set a minimum income requirement for family migration that needed to be met by all applicants unless they met one of the exemption criteria.
+The new approach is intended to prevent unfair burdens on the UK taxpayer and promote better social integration.
 The new approach was controversial and challenged legally, but the High Court ruled in 2017 that the new approach was indeed lawful.
 It also ruled that the rules didn’t violate Article 8 of the European Convention on Human Rights (ECHR), the right to respect for private and family life.

 How Much is the Financial Requirement for Family Visas?

-Unless you’re exempt from needing to meet the financial requirement, the minimum income requirement stands at £18,600.
-This figure is for Partners without any dependent children, however, if the application includes the sponsorship of a child, or if the sponsor is already sponsoring a child, the minimum income requirement increases, necessitating a higher minimum income threshold.
+Unless you’re exempt from meeting the financial requirement, the minimum income required is £18,600.
+This figure is for Partners without any dependent children.
+However, if the application includes the sponsorship of a child or if the sponsor is already sponsoring a child, the minimum income requirement increases, necessitating a higher minimum income threshold.
 For the first child sponsored, an extra gross annual income of £3,800 is required on top of the partner’s income, and then an additional £2,400 for each subsequent child.
 Consequently, the financial requirement is as follows:

 • Partner with no children or children exempt from the income requirement: £18,600